katzurki/Telegram-empowerifier/README.md

 # Telegram-self-bot-for-fancy-stuff

-This is basically your regular telegram-cli (tdcli) with a Lua script on top that takes care of things for you quickly and translaprently.
-You cannot interact with the bot until you write code for it.
+This is basically your regular telegram-cli (tdcli) client authenticated as you, with a Lua script on top that takes care of things for you quickly and transparently.
+It doesn't do much yet, but it does offer features not yet implemented in official clients.

 In its current revision it does these things: